haskell-serbia/tutorials/dependent_types.md

 In order to demonstrate what we mean by this we will use Type Families.
 These [slides](https://cdepillabout.github.io/haskell-type-families-presentation/#/) do really good job in explaining what are type families.

 Basically they provide a way to define a function that operates on types.
+Depending on the concrete implementation we can return different types for different instances of the typeclass or at least we have that choice.

 The final step to dependent types is